JoshWeb3/democratized-mutual-fund/README.md

-users can vote on who to distribute voting power to, and how to spend money (still need to add the spend money part as of 9/18/22 -josh)
+users can vote on who to distribute voting power to, and how to spend money

 **1. owner/eboard is minted 10,000 tokens on deployment**